 Business Failures Are Common: Learn From Others Mistakes

-NEWS– When the startup Gigaom folded in March 2015, the company’s announcement included the following sentence: “Business, much like life, is not a movie and not everyone gets to have a story book ending.”
+When the startup Gigaom folded in March 2015, the company’s announcement included the following sentence: “Business, much like life, is not a movie, and not everyone gets to have a storybook ending.”
 This is important to remember since, according to the Small Business Administration’s (SBA) Office of Advocacy, the survival rate for new businesses is dismal.
-Only one-third of all businesses last 10 years or more while half of all businesses fail within five years of opening.
+Only one-third of all businesses last 10 years or more, while half of all businesses fail within five years of opening.
 These rates haven’t changed over time.
 The odds, it seems, are stacked against business owners.
-However, you can (and should) learn from mistakes made by other businesses to give yourself a better shot of going the distance.
+However, you can (and should) learn from mistakes made by other businesses to give yourself a better shot at going the distance.

-If you are unsure about certain topics, surround yourself with people who are knowledgeable to avoid this pitfall.
+If you are unsure about specific topics, surround yourself with knowledgeable people to avoid this pitfall.

 Overspending and not Enough Capital

-QBotix, a startup that attempted to bring a robotic solar tracking to the market ran out of time and money to finish the job, even though the company managed to raise tens of millions of dollars.
+QBotix, a startup that attempted to bring robotic solar tracking to the market, ran out of time and money to finish the job, even though the company raised tens of millions of dollars.
 Because of this, it ceased operations in August 2015.
-Small businesses will find themselves in the same boat as QBotix if they fail to budget and raise enough money — two important things that can be easily lost in the excitement that comes with opening and running a new business.
+Small businesses will find themselves in the same boat as QBotix if they fail to budget and raise enough money — two essential things that can be easily lost in the excitement of opening and running a new business.

 The Wall Street Journal has a startup calculator that may put a few things into perspective.
 Also, companies like Moody’s Analytics offer courses that can be helpful for new business owners.